-When working from home, it’s important to pick a niche that suits your passions.
+When working from home, it’s important to know how to find your profitable work from home niche that suits your passions.

 Working in any niche can be more challenging when you don’t like what you’re doing.

 But when you love what you’re doing, you wake up in the mornings with the energy and the enthusiasm to get to work.

 Take a while to consider which niches might fit with your passions.

 If you’re not sure what your passions are, think about what your main hobby is and imagine yourself doing it.